 Prime the system to make sure that there is no air in the pump.
 Put the system into Standby mode.

 1. Press the Fill button.
 The system automatically fills.

 Be sure the gun trigger is released.
+Engage the trigger lock.
 During the test, the fluid line pressurizes to the active preset value.
 No air is sent to the gun.